neondatabase/website/content/docs/functions/now.md

 ORDER BY time_remaining;
 ```

-This query calculates and displays the remaining time for each project, ordered from the most urgent to the least.
+This query calculates and displays the remaining time for each project, ordered from the most to the least urgent.

 ```text
       project_name      |     time_remaining